-Singapore reports 3,743 new COVID-19 cases | www.lokmattimes.com
+Singapore reports 3,743 new Covid-19 cases | www.lokmattimes.com

-Of the new cases, 3,674 were local transmissions and 69 imported cases.
+Of the new cases reported on Sunday, 3,674 were local transmissions and 69 were imported cases, Xinhua news agency reported.

 A total of 507 cases are currently warded in hospitals, with 21 cases in intensive care units.

-Four more patients have died from complications due to COVID-19 infection, bringing the death toll to 1,276, according to official data.
-(ANI/Xinhua)
+Four more patients have died from complications due to Covid-19 infection, bringing the death toll to 1,276, according to official data.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app